rust-lang/this-week-in-rust/content/2016-04-25-this-week-in-rust.md

 Date: 2016-04-25
 Category: This Week in Rust

-Hello and welcome to our another multi-week issue of *This Week in Rust*!
+Hello and welcome to our first multi-week issue of *This Week in Rust*!
 [Rust](http://rust-lang.org) is a systems language pursuing the trifecta: safety, concurrency, and speed.
 This is a weekly summary of its progress and community.
 Want something mentioned?
 Tweet us at [@ThisWeekInRust](https://twitter.com/ThisWeekInRust) or [send us an